amitkshirsagar13/caption-extractor/README.md

 ## 🎯 Key Features

 - **REST API**: FastAPI-based REST API with Swagger UI for easy integration
+- **Performance Tracking**: Comprehensive statistics for monitoring and optimization
-- **Pipeline-Based Processing**: Step-by-step processing with YAML state management
+- **Pipeline-Based Processing**: Step by-step processing with YAML state management
 - **No Context Switching**: Each image processes through all steps sequentially
 - **Resume Capability**: Automatically resume incomplete processing from the failing step
 - **State Persistence**: Complete YAML audit trail of all processing steps